 LUGGAGE ALLOWANCE: Porter service for up to 15 kg of personal baggage per trekker.

-FAREWELL DINNER: A complimentary farewell dinner with cultural dance performance at a traditional Nepali restaurant in Kathmandu.
+FAREWELL DINNER: A complimentary farewell dinner with a cultural dance performance at a traditional Nepali restaurant in Kathmandu.

 GOVERNMENT TAXES: All applicable government taxes, VAT, and official service charges.